cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * linked blocks (only in relaxed syntax mode),
 * built-in variables, except built-in variables known not to be constant.

-The following values can be assigned to constant variables, but not to arrays:
+The following values can be assigned to constant variables but not to constant arrays:

 * formattable string literals (mlog-incompatible),
 * mlog keywords (mlog-incompatible).